SAP/spartacus-docs/_pages/dev/styling-and-page-layout/directionality.md

 {% include docs/feature_version.html content=version_note %}

-Spartacus supports bi-directional text and layout from version 2.1 onwards.
-The Left to Right (ltr) orientation has been extended with Right to Left (rtl) direction.
+The directionality feature provides support for bidirectional text and layout.
+You can configure Spartacus to use a left-to-right (LTR) orientation, or a right-to-left (RTL) orientation.

 Directionality is driven by language.
-Most languages are ltr oriented, well known examples of rtl direction are Arabic and Hebrew.
+Many languages are read from left to right, but well known examples, such as Arabic and Hebrew, are read from right to left.

-The direction in Spartacus reflects the active language, so that directionality works in a multi-directional experience.
-If your storefront contains both ltr and rtl languages, the active language is used to detect the direction automatically.
+In Spartacus, the direction of the UI reflects the active language, so that directionality can work in a multi-directional experience.
+If your storefront contains both LTR and RTL languages, the active language is used to detect the direction automatically.

-## Breaking changes
+## Breaking Changes

-The changes made to the DOM and CSS are considered a breaking change.
-Therefor, directionality can only be enabled by using the 2.1 feature flag and 2.1 CSS version.
+The changes made to the DOM and CSS are considered breaking changes, so the directionality feature can only be used if you enable it with the 2.1 feature flag and the 2.1 CSS version.

-## Direction Configuration
+## Configuring Directionality

-Directionality is [configurable](https://sap.github.io/spartacus-docs/global-configuration-in-spartacus/) with the properties from the `DirectionConfig` interface.
+You can configure directionality with the properties from the `DirectionConfig` interface.
 The default configuration contains the following properties:

 ```typescript
 const defaultDirectionConfig: DirectionConfig = {